deangelisbd/nestjs-edgedb-test-1/README.md

     edgedb> insert Movie { title := "Dune" };
     ```

-6. Now to go to http://localhost:3000/ and you should see (if you performed the example commands in the previous step):
+6. Now to go to http://localhost:4000/ and you should see (if you performed the example commands in the previous step):

     [{"title":"Blade Runner 2049","year":2017},{"title":"Dune","year":null}]

+    Also see the main React page at http://localhost:3000/

 # Following is standard NestJS info